-we get back to discussing how long a year is although no one talks about what a woman is or a man and they are just there. rocking chairs rock. sitting and spinning, just like spider's spin waiting for him - to make a coffee. the woman at the rest stop has her eyes down and the man at the rest stop greets us, we have our eyes hidden behind dark sunglass although lenses succumb.
+We lie in bed and get back to discussing how long a year is, although no one talks about what a woman is or a man and they are just there.
+Rocking chairs rock.
+Sitting and spinning, just like spider's spin waiting for him - to make coffee, to fluff the sheets.
+The woman at the rest stop has her eyes down and the man at the rest stop greets us, but just the two of us.
+We have our eyes hidden behind dark sunglass although lenses succumb.

-Available online at "http://fictionaut.com/stories/lisa-rosenblatt/die-for-the-sunset"
+Available online at "http://fictionaut.com/stories/lisa-rosenblatt/die-for-the-sunset--2"

-Copyright © 2017 lisa rosenblatt.
+Copyright © 2019 lisa rosenblatt.
 All rights reserved.

-i wait for you and
+I wait for you and ...

-deep throating gives a feeling of time and nausea and
+... deep throating gives a feeling of time and nausea and ...

-and both sometimes. but that is beside the point.
+And both sometimes. but that is beside the point.

-you say very little when all is ready, the coffee and all, and then afterwards during the ride and even less as suddenly thirteen women pile in. they shouldn't be here, we know that they shouldn't be here just as they shouldn't be by the side of the road hitching a ride but we are all just working they say and you can't say much as you are busy not having anything to do with it, and then you get in last and say you'll wait, just kind of get in at the end and say you will wait it out and i believe you.
+You say very little when all is ready, the coffee and all, and afterward, during the ride, and even less as suddenly thirteen women pile in.
+They shouldn't be here, we know that they shouldn't be here just as they shouldn't be by the side of the road hitching a ride but we are all just working they say and you can't say much as you are busy not having anything to do with it, and then you get in last and say you'll wait, just kind of get in at the end and say you will wait it out and I believe you.

-we are still able to articulate, all thirty from the side of the road scrunch together in the back seat, tired from trudging back and forth. finally we get to kalnikow or rasnikow, that is the name, you know the name of the town but you are not saying much to me at this point. we are already tired, drained, with thoughts so embedded they can't go away. yet there are more to enter, and there is not very much room.
+We are still able to articulate, all thirty from the side of the road scrunching together in the back seat, tired from trudging back and forth.

+Finally, we get to Kalnikov or Rasnikov, that is the name, you know the name of the town but you are not saying much to me at this point. we are already tired, drained, with thoughts so embedded they can't go away.
+But there are more to enter, and there is not very much room.

-there are not enough chairs. the waiter brings out more chairs and the waitress sits down, everyone wants to stay in kalnikow or rasnikow, yes, they say, for a day or two and rest a bit. she is not a waitress she says but we call her "the waitress" unless we are her then we call ourselves us or me or i or what we call ourselves and when you read the Messiah from Stockholm in German out loud for everyone i say, "ach, but there are no concrete politics" - you say what you say and then she laughs, long and loud - is this in? she says, I, i am waiting it out, what do you want?
+There are not enough chairs.
+The waiter brings out more chairs and the waitress sits down, everyone wants to stay in Kalnikov or Rasnikov, yes, they say, for a day or two and rest a bit.
+She is not a waitress she says but we call her "the waitress" unless we are her then we call ourselves us or me or I or what we call ourselves and when you read the Messiah from Stockholmin German out loud for everyone I say, "Ach, but there are no concrete politics" - you say what you say and then she laughs, long and loud - is this in? she says, I, I am waiting it out, there isn't much room is there?

-"i once mistrusted skinheads" she shouts from the bathroom, her hand is stroking the nylon, fingers grazing the smoothness and pulsating life just out of reach, the thigh imprisoned beneath the taut surface (her hand has never been still for more than three minutes at a time) - "twice" she shouts about mistrusting skinheads and her fingers dig in to flesh - she asks if it is possible to move your position a bit, (I so much would like to) either there or there...
+"I once mistrusted skinheads," she shouts from the bathroom, her hand stroking the nylon, fingers grazing the smoothness and pulsating life just out of reach, the thigh imprisoned beneath the taut surface (her hand has never been still for more than three minutes at a time) - "twice" she shouts about mistrusting skinheads and her fingers dig in to flesh - is this in? she asks.
+It is possible to move your position, (I so much would like to) either there or there...
 "I'd like to," I say.

-you laugh "look, i am not going to do it."
+You laugh "look, I am not going to do it."

-but still, i wonder if it is about mistrust or timing.
+But still, I wonder if it is about mistrust or timing.

-can't seem to put my finger on it. so i wait it out.
+Can't seem to put my finger on it.
+So I wait it out.